NrgXnat/xnat-jupyter-notebooks/README.md

 git clone https://github.com/NrgXnat/xnat-jupyter-notebooks.git
 ```

-After cloning checkout the sample notebook for a overview of the XNAT/Jupyter environmental variables and the XNAT file system.
+After cloning checkout the sample notebook for a overview of the XNAT/Jupyter environmental variables, naviagting the XNAT file system, and converting stored searches to pandas DataFrames.